DPNT-Sourcecode/CHK-kimw01/src/main/resources/Readme.txt

  - {"method":"checkout","params":["C"],"id":"CHK_R2_005"}, expected: 20, got: 100
  - {"method":"checkout","params":["D"],"id":"CHK_R2_006"}, expected: 15, got: 115

  IMPOSSIBLE!!
 THE TEST PASS!
-WHY?
+WHY? the total price it has not reset when call checkout, big mistake in this design!